dgroomes/javascript-playground/npm-library-typescript-multi-workspace-rollup-api-extractor/README.md

 > altogether.
 Monorepo tooling is a big topic right now.
 Research some alternatives.
 Don't be afraid to just "say no"
 > until an ergonomic and maintainable option is invented.

----

-## Description

-I want a working example of a multi-workspace TypeScript project.
-I'm following the great example of this [2ality blog post: *Simple monorepos via npm workspaces and TypeScript project references*](https://2ality.com/2021/07/simple-monorepos.html).

 ## Wish List